MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 nanoserver               latest              cb48429c84fa        8 weeks ago         817.1 MB
 ```

 Run the container with the `docker run` command.
-This will output the results of the ‘Hello World’ application to you shell.
-Once the application has been executed, the container will stop and be removed.
+The following example specifies the `--rm` parameter, this instructs the Docker engine to delete the container once it is not longer running.

 For in depth information on the Docker Run command, see [Docker Run Reference on Docker.com]( https://docs.docker.com/engine/reference/run/).

 ```none
 docker run --isolation=hyperv --rm microsoft/sample-dotnet
 ```

+The outcome of this command was that a Hyper-V container was created from the sample-dotnet image, a sample application was then executed, and then the container stopped and was removed.
+Subsequent Windows 10 and container quick starts will dig into creating and deploying application in containers on Windows 10.

 ## 5. Next Steps